miloooooz/network_and_applications_CDHT_P2P/README.md

 # network_and_applications_CDHT_P2P
 ## Coursework project for Network and Applications -- P2P simulation using CDHT
+Please check my demo video if you like: <https://youtu.be/Gls3uR6JbLE>
 ### Instruction:
 > cmd run `chmod +x ./setup.sh` to make it executable.
 >